gigamarr/smartsnek/README.md

 ### Writing to a file
 - Suppose you want to write 4th definition of the word levity to a file silently, you would be able to do it the following way:
 `snek levity --write --index 4 -s` which would result in a new file called `output` to be created wherever your smartsnek lives.
+- Let's say you want to write definitions of the word with indexes 3, 4 and 8 to the file and leave the rest out, while silencing output, you could accomplish that with following command: `snek <word> -w -i 3 4 8 -s`